yuxuani/yuxuani.github.io/_posts/2025-04-15-fix-jekyll-service-docker.md

 layout: post
 title: Fixing Jekyll Service Not Accessible Inside Docker Container
 date: 2025-04-15
-tags: [Docker, Jekyll, Blogging, Debugging]
+tags: [docker, jekyll, blogging, debugging]
 ---

 While setting up a blog using the `amirpourmand/al-folio` Jekyll Docker image, I ran into an issue where the local site running inside the container was no longer accessible.
 Here's a breakdown of how I diagnosed and resolved the problem.